wolfSSL/documentation/wolfSSL/src/chapter07.md

 | id-kp-timeStamping | Yes |
 | id-kp-OCSPSigning | Yes |

-#### Custom OID
+#### Custom OID Extensions

-Custom OID injection and parsing was introduced in wolfSSL version 5.3.0.
-The enable options `--enable-certgen` must be used along with the macros `WOLFSSL_CUSTOM_OID` and `HAVE_OID_ENCODING` for working with custom extensions.
+Custom OID X.509 extension injection and parsing was introduced in wolfSSL version 5.3.0.
+The enable options `--enable-certgen` must be used along with the macros `WOLFSSL_ASN_TEMPLATE`, `WOLFSSL_CUSTOM_OID` and `HAVE_OID_ENCODING` to enable custom extensions. `WOLFSSL_ASN_TEMPLATE` is defined by default when using `./configure` but needs to be manually defined if building with `WOLFSSL_USER_SETTINGS`.

-After building wolfSSL with these settings the function wc_SetCustomExtension() can be used to set a custom extension in a Cert struct.
+After building wolfSSL with these settings the function `wc_SetCustomExtension()` can be used to set a custom extension in a `Cert` struct and `wc_SetUnknownExtCallback()` can be used to register a callback for handling unknown extension OIDs in a `DecodedCert` struct.

 ## Certificate Loading